asangvnit/sysprog-workshop/Linux.md

 variables) sections of the executable.

 You can find more information at [proc filesystem](https://www.kernel.org/doc/html/latest/filesystems/proc.html).
 Few interesting things to explore on your own are `[heap]`, `[stack`], `[vdso]`, `[vvar]`.
 You can explore these on your own!
 (When you do lab!)

+## Development tools that you should know about

+- Compiler - which compiler, what standards, what flags
+- Linker - You should know how dyamic libraries work and how external symbols are resolved
+- Editor - VS Code, Emacs, Vim, NeoVim
+- Debugger - gdb
+- Don't take performance of any of the standard library (C/C++) for granted

 ## References